Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Introduction

-5pt {\bf Related work.} Our paper contributes to the literature on stochastic optimization and nonlinear optimization.
-Without constraints, a variety of methods have been proposed to optimize stochastic objectives.
-The first-order methods such as stochastic gradient descent (SGD) \citep{Robbins1951stochastic} and its variants \citep{Roux2012stochastic, ShalevShwartz2013Stochastic, Defazio2014SAGA, Reddi2015variance, Alistarh2018Byzantine, Jain2018Accelerating} have been reported and achieved great success in different areas.
-Concurrently, the second-order methods based on stochastic Newton procedure have also attracted much attention \citep{Drineas2010Faster, Erdogdu2015Convergence, Pilanci2016Iterative, Luo2016Efficient, Wang2017Sketched, Agarwal2017Second, Bollapragada2018Exact, RoostaKhorasani2018Sub, Xu2019Newton}.
-Adaptively choosing the stepsize is important for practical deployment of~algorithms, and a number of schemes have been proposed to update the stepsize using the past gradients information \citep{Duchi2011Adaptive, Kingma2015Adam, Ward2019AdaGrad, Liu2020variance, Yao2021ADAHESSIAN}.
-However, the convergence analysis for these methods is either less explored or limited to certain problems class.
-Another line of work selects the stepsize by adaptively controlling the batch size and applying natural (stochastic) line search \citep{Friedlander2012Hybrid, Byrd2012Sample, Krejic2013Line, De2017Automated, Bollapragada2018Adaptive}.
-Although empirical experiments suggest the validity of stochastic line search, a rigorous analysis is still missing.
-Recently, researchers revisited unconstrained stochastic optimization via the lens of classical nonlinear methods, and established promising convergence guarantees.
-In particular, \cite{Bandeira2014Convergence, Chen2017Stochastic, Gratton2017Complexity, Blanchet2019Convergence} studied the stochastic trust region method, and \cite{Cartis2017Global, Serafino2020LSOS, Paquette2020Stochastic} studied stochastic line search. \cite{Berahas2021Sequential, Na2021Adaptive, Berahas2021Stochastic, Curtis2021Inexact} generalized these studies to equality constrained stochastic optimization, and designed different stochastic SQP schemes.
-Our paper contributes to this line of work by allowing inequality constraints.
-Same as \cite{Na2021Adaptive}, we employ stochastic line search to adaptively choose the stepsize.
-To our knowledge, this is the first paper dealing with inequality constrained stochastic nonlinear optimization and the first paper performing stochastic line search with inequality constraints.
+3pt {\bf Related work.} A number of methods have been proposed to optimize stochastic objectives without constraints, varying from first-order methods to second-order methods \citep{Bottou2018Optimization}.
+For all methods, adaptively choosing the stepsize is particularly important for practical deployment.
+A line of literature selects the stepsize by adaptively controlling the batch size and embedding natural (stochastic) line search into the schemes \citep{Friedlander2012Hybrid, Byrd2012Sample, Krejic2013Line, De2017Automated, Bollapragada2018Adaptive}.
+Although empirical experiments suggest the validity of stochastic line search, a rigorous analysis is~missing.~Until recently, researchers revisited unconstrained stochastic optimization via~the lens of classical nonlinear optimization methods, and were able to show promising convergence guarantees.
+In particular, \cite{Bandeira2014Convergence, Chen2017Stochastic, Gratton2017Complexity, Blanchet2019Convergence, Sun2022trust} studied stochastic trust-region methods, and \cite{Cartis2017Global, Serafino2020LSOS, Paquette2020Stochastic, Berahas2021Global} studied stochastic line search methods.
+Moreover, \cite{Berahas2021Sequential, Na2022adaptive, Berahas2021Stochastic, Curtis2021Inexact, Berahas2022Accelerating, Berahas2022Adaptive} designed a variety of StoSQP schemes to solve equality constrained stochastic problems.
+Our paper contributes to this line of works by proposing~an active-set StoSQP scheme to handle inequality~constraints.